GSA/digitalgov.gov/content/posts/2015-12-07-the-content-corner-work-smarter-with-workflows.md

   - workflows
 ---

 I noticed recently that I have spent a decent amount of time discussing or [referencing content workflow](http://find.WHATEVER/search?utf8=%E2%9C%93&affiliate=digitalgov&query=workflow), but I haven’t spent much time on how to actually create or use workflows.
-Developing content workflows can be a fairly painless process that can make your regular content creation a much smoother and efficient process.
-{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/12/600-x-450-Flow-Chart-Diagram-Concept-Infografx-iStock-Thinkstock-490245946.jpg" alt="Flow Chart Diagram Concept" %}
+Developing content workflows can be a fairly painless process that can make your regular content creation a much smoother and efficient process. {% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/12/600-x-450-Flow-Chart-Diagram-Concept-Infografx-iStock-Thinkstock-490245946.jpg" alt="Flow Chart Diagram Concept" %}

 Content workflows will vary depending on your agency and can cover specific topics such as blog workflows, social media workflows or even general site maintenance.
 The main benefit here is to establish a repeatable routine that others (even yourself) can be trained to follow to make sure steps aren’t missed in your hectic schedule.